The problem with positivity is that it rejects grief— a valid emotion essential to the healing process.

 As a fairly positive person, I found theories of “positive thought” to be the most annoying pieces of advice anyone could offer me.
 I did not share my thoughts with people who told me to “think positive,” “seize the day,” or worst of all…”look on the bright side.”
 Because if I could, I wouldn’t be so upset right now.

 It came to a point where all I could do was cry and isolate myself.
-My sisters would try endlessly to pry out what it is that triggered a specific breakdown, but all I could say was “I’m exhausted.”
+My sisters would try endlessly to pry out what it was that triggered a specific breakdown, but all I could say was “I’m exhausted.”
 I had no other explanation for it.

 My mom always worried that any negative emotions would have physical consequences on my health, she would come into my room and say: “Marell com’on, you’re better than this.”
 She did not mean this in a negative way whatsoever– my mother is the most supportive person I know, but during that time, I was visibly more depressed than usual.
 My smile had completely disappeared, and she had a right to worry about me.
 I would often find myself saying, “Mom, I’m fine, I’m just sad.
 Let me be sad.
 I’m allowed to be sad.”